Pregnancy & Stress

-Mindfulness for Pregnancy after Infertility or Pregnancy Loss Program
+Mindfulness for Pregnancy after Infertility or Miscarriage Program

 This Mindfulness for Pregnancy program is 8 weeks long and based on the famous Mindfulness-Based Stress Reduction (MBSR) program developed by Dr. Jon Kabat-Zinn.

-In the Mindfulness for Pregnancy After Infertility/ Pregnancy Loss program, you will feel supported by a community of others with experiences like yours.
+In the Mindfulness for Pregnancy After Infertility/ Miscarriage program, you will feel supported by a community of others with experiences like yours.
 You will also learn tools to decrease stress and anxiety and increase wellbeing.

-The Mindfulness for Pregnancy After Infertility/ Pregnancy Loss Program is for:
+The Mindfulness for Pregnancy After Infertility/ Miscarriage Program is for:

 - People who are pregnant naturally, through IVF or other ART and are still feeling uncertainty, trauma and anxiety in their pregnancy.

 - People who have experienced one or more miscarriages and are now pregnant but are still feeling anxiety and trauma.